Applications of dielectrics

 A major use of dielectrics is in fabricating capacitors.
 These have many uses including storage of energy in the electric field between the plates, filtering out noise from signals as part of a resonant circuit, and supplying a burst of power to another component.
-The TLP on ferroelectrics shows how the last of these functions is utilised in a camera flash system.

 The larger the dielectric constant, the more charge the capacitor can store in a given field, therefore ceramics with non-centrosymmetric structures, such as the titanates of group 2 metals, are commonly used.
 In practice, the material in a capacitor is in fact often a mixture of several such ceramics.
 This is due to the variation of the dielectric constant with temperature discussed earlier.
 It is generally desirable for the capacitance to be relatively independent of temperature; therefore modern capacitors combine several materials with different temperature dependences, resulting in a capacitance that shows only small, approximately linear temperature-related variations.